Today, September 1st, the beginning of the Ecclesiastical year, the Church honors the memory of Jesus of Nazareth, who was the successor of Moses.

 The name “Indictus” comes from the Latin word “indictio” which means definition.
 This is the Roman imperial decree, according to which the citizens of the Roman Empire had to pay a tax for the maintenance of the army on the first of September, the beginning of the financial year.

-Due to the fact that the month of August the harvest of several kinds of fruits of the year is being completed, the month of September is counted as the beginning of the new year.
+Due to the fact that the month of August the harvest of several kinds of fruits of the year is being completed, and the month of September is counted as the beginning of the new year.
 The Church, with hymns and supplications, prays to the Lord and Creator of the universe, as it gives during the New Year every blessing and opportunity for the creation of good works for the glory of God.

 Throughout the year we wish in the worship life of the Church: “for the prosperity of the air, the euphoria of the fruits of the earth and for times of peace.”
 However, the arrogance and “greed” of modern man has led to alienation from God, the encroachment of the natural environment, the relentless waste and pollution of natural resources, and the depletion of natural resources and at the same time the increase of waste.